apparebit/shantay/README.md

 computer.
 In addition, Shantay makes the most of available resources and supports parallel execution across a (small) number of processes, which does make a difference in my experience.

+### 4.1 Reliability Challenges

+Fundamentally, big data in the small is only possible if both data and computation can be broken into units small enough to be feasible on consumer hardware.
+For the DSA transparency database, daily releases are still too big.
+Thankfully, the EU already breaks them down further, distributing each daily release as a zip file of zip files of CSV files.
+With each nested zip file of CSV files maxing out at 100,000 rows or statements of reasons, such "chunks" *are* manageable.
+Hence, Shantay sticks to that same data partitioning when distilling or summarizing transparency data.

+While that sounds straight-forward enough, doing so reliably can be challenging.
+That may not sound surprising, since reliability also is a major challenge for cluster-based systems.
+But whereas clusters, by their very design, can leverage redundancy towards reliability, that isn't possible when targeting a single computer.

+Worse, some of the targeted hardware adds to the reliability challenges.
+Notably, external USB drives are a cost-effective solution for providing the necessary bulk storage.
+But those drives are at their most reliable and performant for bulk-reads and -writes only.
+That is the primary reason for Shantay using a *staging directory* that is is distinct from long-term, external storage and should be located on the computer's internal drive.

+However, since such internal drives are not dedicated to storing transparency data, they also may only have 100-200 GB of free space.
+But with a 3.5 GB daily release archive easily expanding into 70 GB of CSV data, it would take only 2 to 3 worker processes fully expanding daily releases to completely fill the internal drive, which will trigger dire operating system warnings at best and a crash at worst.
+Similarly, when processing transparency data, each worker needs to handle a rapidly increasing amount of storage and can easily consume all virtual memory—which does trigger an operating system crash.

+These are not theoretical challenges.
+I have encountered them all during development of Shantay.

+### 4.2 The Implementation

+To keep separate concerns actually separate, Shantay's implementation distinguishes between code that orchestrates the data processing and code that performs the actual data analysis:

+ 1. The higher-level orchestration code has its own data structures defined in `shantay.model` and `shantay.metadata`, a conventional single-threaded, single-process implementation in `shantay.processor`, and a multi-threaded, multi-process version in `shantay.multiprocessor` that delegates to the single-process version as much as possible.
+This code largely treats the data being processed as opaque blobs.

+ 2. Other than ingesting CSV files (with two different parsers), the lower-level data wrangling code handles data frames and hence makes liberal use of Pola.rs.
+It is spread over three modules, with `shantay.dsa_sor` ingesting transparency DB releases, `shantay.stats` extracting summary statistics from the transparency data, and `shantay.viz` turning extracted statistics into detailed, illustration-heavy reports.
+In support, `shantay.schema` defines the necessary schemas and `shantay.framing` provides some commonly needed helper functions.

+While both `shantay.stats` and `shantay.viz` do contain plenty of bespoke, application-specific code, much of the extraction of summary statistics and their visualization through timeseries graphs is rather mechanical and repetitive.
+That makes it possible to concisely specify extraction and visualization through type declarations. `shantay.schema.TRANSFORM` defines how to process each column of transparency data and `shantay.schema.FIELDS` defines how to visualize each metric.
+The `stats` and `viz` modules implement the corresponding interpreters.

 ----